emerald-key/pg-backend/EC2/README.md

-Here’s a README file template for your EC2 instance folder that includes the `pg-transcription` directory and the `transcribe.py` script:

----

 # **pg-transcription**

 This directory contains the `transcribe.py` script, which uses Assembly AI to transcribe audio recordings from an S3 bucket.
 The transcriptions are stored in two S3 buckets: one for the structured transcription data and another for the plain text file format of the transcript.